 Summer Water Temperature: 60-70 degrees

-The Frying Pan Shoals line the southern boundary of the graveyard of the Atlantic.
-Here the Frying Pan Tower was built in the 1960s and then restored in 2010.
-The tower was used as a light tower to warn ships of the reef below when it was originally constructed.
-Now the tower is open to anglers and divers looking for a unique getaway.
-Under the surface you can see spiny lobsters, mahi mahi, wahoo and other species.
-The temperatures usually stay in the mid 60s during the summer.
-There can be strong currents this far off shore, so diving the Frying Pan Shoals is recommended for experienced divers only.
-It is also a premier spearfishing location for those who are interested.
+The Frying Pan Shoals form the southern boundary of the Atlantic’s graveyard.
+The Frying Pan Tower was constructed in the 1960s and restored in 2010.
+When it was first built, the tower served as a lighthouse to warn ships of the reef below.
+The tower is now open to anglers and divers looking for a one-of-a-kind getaway.
+Spiny lobsters, mahi-mahi, wahoo, and other species can be found beneath the surface.
+During the summer, temperatures typically remain in the mid-60s.
+Because there can be strong currents this far out, diving the Frying Pan Shoals is only recommended for experienced divers.
+For those interested in spearfishing, it is also a premier location.

 2. Hyde Markham